ashok-kollipara/multistrike-oi/README.md

 Wait and see the data populate.

+## Note :

-Default auto refresh rate is 5 mins.
+- Default auto refresh rate is 5 mins.
+- Data will be stored from start of plot
+- Database will be reset on start and close of window

 ## Whats Next ?